DaGeRe/seat-reservation-system/README.md

 The only content of this file shall be the password of our database.
 Create on and write it in $PATH_TO_TLS/pws/pw_db.txt.

+During the setup process you will execute bash scripts from the project root which are located in \$PROJECT_PATH/scripts.
+If a error occurs execute the following statement: `chmod -R +x \$PROJECT_PATH/scripts`.

 In the next step we go further with the tls directory \$PATH_TO_TLS.

 ### TLS